Fannie Hurst: Life and death

 In 1915, Hurst secretly married Jacques S. Danielson, a Russian émigré pianist.
 Hurst kept her maiden name and the couple maintained separate residences and arranged to renew their marriage contract every five years, if they both agreed to do so.
 The revelation of the marriage in 1920 made national headlines, and The New York Times criticized the couple in an editorial for occupying two residences during a housing shortage.
 Hurst responded by saying that a married woman had the right to retain her own name, her own special life, and her personal liberty.
 Hurst and Danielson had no children, and remained married until Danielson's death in 1952.
 After his death, Hurst continued to write weekly letters to him for the next 16 years until she died, and regularly wore a calla lily, the first flower he had ever sent her.

 During the 1920s and 1930s, while she was married to Danielson, Hurst also had a long affair with Arctic explorer Vilhjalmur Stefansson.
 They often met at Romany Marie's café in Greenwich Village when Stefansson was in town.
 According to Stefansson, at one point Hurst considered divorcing Danielson in order to marry him, but decided against it.
 Hurst and Stefansson ended their relationship in 1939.

 Hurst was friends with many leading figures of the Harlem Renaissance, including Carl Van Vechten and Zora Neale Hurston, who during her time at Barnard College worked as Hurst's secretary and later traveled with her.
 In 1958, Hurst published her autobiography, Anatomy of Me, which described many of her friendships and encounters with famous people of the era such as Theodore Dreiser and Eleanor Roosevelt.

 Overweight as a child and young woman, Hurst had a lifelong concern about her weight.
 She was known in literary circles as an avid dieter and published an autobiographical memoir about her dieting, No Food With My Meals, in 1935.

 Hurst died on February 23, 1968, at her Hotel des Artistes apartment in Manhattan, after a brief illness.
-A few weeks before she died, she sent her publishers two new novels, one untitled and the other entitled Lonely is Only a Word.
+A few weeks before she died, she sent her publishers two new novels which were never published, one untitled and the other entitled Lonely is Only a Word.
 Her obituary appeared on the front page of The New York Times.